(1) Telephone Numbers

 Major newspapers are Asahi Shinbun, Mainichi Shinbun, Yomiuri Shinbun, Sankei Shinbun (all of them have morning and evening papers) and Nihon Keizai Shinbun, which specializes in economic news.
 Major English papers are The Japan Times, The Mainichi Daily News and The Daily Yomiuri.
 You can buy a newspaper at kiosks in train stations and convenience stores or apply for a subscription.

 You can also read most of these papers and major magazines at the Academic Information Center.

 Because in many cases scholarships are paid through a bank transfer, it is recommended to open a savings account as early as possible.
-To open a savings account, you need to bring your ID (such as residence card, Residence certificate(Juminhyo) or passport).
+To open a savings account, you need to take your ID (such as residence card, Residence certificate(Juminhyo), and Student ID Card).
+Please note that it may take a while to open an account at JP Bank for foreigners.
+This is due to the procedure to prevent money laundering and terrorist financing activities.
 Foreign currencies that can be exchanged to the Japanese yen vary according to banks.

 Nanto Bank (central branch), MUFG Bank (Nara branch), Sumitomo Mitsui Banking Corporation (Nara branch) and other banks are available around the university.

 In general, banks are open from 9 a.m. to 3 p.m. and closed on Saturdays, Sundays and national holidays.
 ATM service is available after office hours, Saturdays and Sundays.
 In this case, please note that an extra fee might be charged.